magento/devdocs/src/safe-upgrade-tool/prerequisites.md

 {:style="table-layout:auto;"}

 {:.bs-callout-info}
 You can run the SUT in any operating system.
 There is no requirement to run the SUT where your Magento instance is located.
-For example, you can install SUT in another server, and run it against where your magento instance is located.
+For example, you can install SUT on another server and point it at your Magento installation on another server.

 Refer to the [SUT installation]({{ site.baseurl }}/safe-upgrade-tool/install.html#install).